Kotlin/dataframe/.github/README.md

 ### Publishing Docs

 The building of the documentation website in [docs](../docs), and the publishing of it along with the search-indices is handled by the [Build Docs GH Action](./workflows/main.yml).
+Careful: This action replaces the entire contents of the documentation website.

 ### Gradle Wrapper Validation